roblaing/erlang-webapp-howto/unit8/README.md

 <h3>Opening the websocket connection</h3>

-The palaver with the opening handshake, upgrade etc is easily done by creating a global
+The palaver with the opening handshake, upgrade etc is easily done in Javascript by creating a global
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSocket">WebSocket</a> object, which I'll call `websocket`.

 ```javascript